Connect with others who understand.

 Talk With Others Who Understand

-Do you have any questions about nirogacestat?
 Have you taken nirogacestat or discussed this new treatment option with your doctor?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 A MyDesmoidTumorTeam Member